PiOven/builder/README.md

 the **PI_USERNAME** as part of the `docker` group.
 The command it runs is:

     curl -sSL https://get.docker.com | sh

-> You will probably have to restart the Pi after it's first run.
-This is due to the `/etc/rc.local`
-> file not being able to handle restarting services in there (if anyone know's how to do this,
-> please open a PR).

 ## OS URLs